durkisneer1/durkisneer1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Mage and Muse 2 and Durknode
+- 🔭 I’m currently working on DurkGame and Mage and Muse 2
-- 🌱 I’m currently learning Linear Algebra in Data Science
+- 🌱 I’m currently learning library dev in C++
-- 🤔 I’m looking for help with Java and C++
+- 🤔 I’m looking for help with C++ and releases
-- 📫 How to reach me: https://discord.gg/asTwVWXrrC
+- 📫 How to reach me: [DurkGame Discord Server](https://discord.gg/GyyddE7AD5)
 - ⚡ Fun fact: I make music too